-World hunger: what it is and its causes
+World hunger: what it is, causes and why it persists

 Hunger remains one of the greatest contemporary injustices, despite there being enough food for the entire population.
 Hunger and malnutrition are the result of conflicts, structural inequalities, broken food systems, and political decisions that sideline social protection, health systems, and access to water and sanitation.
 In 2024, between 638 and 720 million people were living with chronic undernourishment, and more than 2.3 billion were experiencing food insecurity.